desihub/desitemplate/README.rst

 etc/
     Contains small data and configuration files used by the code.
 This does not mean you should be checking in large data files!
-This directory also contains the template module file for the product. lib/
+This directory also contains the template module file for the product.
+If additional files are found in this directory, they will be installed automatically, independent of any Makefile. lib/
     If this directory is present, even if it is empty, it is a signal to desiInstall that you intend to compile C/C++ code to produce a library